J&T Express

-PT Global Jet Express, t/a J&T Express is an Indonesian logistics and express delivery company.
-Founded in 2015 (as PT Global Jet Express), the company has 350,000 employees worldwide.
-Since its founding, J&T experienced rapid growth, expanding into Malaysia, Vietnam, the Philippines, Thailand, Cambodia, Singapore, China, Mexico, Brazil, Saudi Arabia, the UAE and Egypt by 2022.
-It is one of the two decacorn companies in Indonesia.
-In December 2021, it was valued at USD $20 billion, and ranked as the 16th-largest unicorn globally.
+J&T Express (Chinese: 极兔速递) is an international delivery company founded in August 2015 in Jakarta, Indonesia.
+Its core business is express services and cross-border logistics.

+With over 300,000 service personnel worldwide, J&T Express' network spans 13 countries including China, Indonesia, Vietnam, Malaysia, Thailand, the Philippines, Cambodia, Singapore, the UAE, Saudi Arabia, Brazil, Mexico and Egypt.

 History

 J&T, whose Chinese name means "speedy rabbit", was founded in 2015 by entrepreneurs Jet Lee, former CEO of Oppo Indonesia, and Tony Chen, who had founded the smartphone brand in 2004.

 In 2018, the company expanded into Malaysia and Vietnam; then the Philippines, Thailand and Cambodia, in 2019; Singapore and China in 2020; and the UAE, Saudi Arabia, Mexico and Egypt in 2022.
 It received Indonesian Top Brand Awards in 2018 and 2019.